hegdepashupati/sleep-tracking/README.md

 5. For RNN-based classifier, run `PYTHONPATH=$(pwd) python sleep_tracking/train_rnn.py`.

-## Generating model summary and analysis figures.
+## Generating model summary and analysis figures
 This codebase also provides some accompanying scripts to make data visualizations and model summarization.
 1. Generate data visualizations with `PYTHONPATH=$(pwd) python sleep_tracking/summarize_data.py`.
 2. Generate model analysis with `PYTHONPATH=$(pwd) python sleep_tracking/summarize_classification_results.py`.
 Note that this requires training the models first and modifying the `summarize_classification_results.py` script to point to the modeling output directory.